-SSID Select the desired SSID to specify the security settings.
-Security Mode Specify the security mode for the desired SSID.
+Select the desired SSID to specify the security settings.

+Security Mode

+Specify the security mode for the desired SSID.
 The device only supports WPA-PSK.

+SSID

+WPA-PSK/WPA2-PSK is only available on certain devices.
+To check whether your device supports this feature, refer to the actual web interface.

-Version Select the version of WPA-PSK.
+Select the version of WPA-PSK.

 WPA-PSK/WPA2-PSK: They're two versions of WPA-PSK security mode.
 WPA2-PSK is an update of WPA-PSK.
-Compared with WPA Theoretically, WPA2 is securer than WPA.
-Auto: The device will automatically choose the version used by the roo AP.
+Compared with WPA, Theoretically, WPA2 is securer than WPA.

+Auto: The device will automatically choose the version used by the root AP.

 WPA/WPA2: They're two versions of WPA-PSK security mode normally called WPA-PSK/WPA2-PSK.
-WPA2-PSK is an update of WPA-PSK Compared with WPA-PSK, theoretically, WPA2-PSK is securer than WPA-PSK.
-Encryption Select the Encryption type.
+WPA2-PSK is an update of WPA-PSK.
+Compared with WPA-PSK, theoretically, WPA2-PSK is securer than WPA-PSK.

+Encryption

+TKIP is only available on certain devices.
+To check whether your device supports this feature, refer to the actual web interface.

+Select the Encryption type.

 Auto: The default setting is Auto and the device will select TKIP or AES automatically according to the wireless network of root AP.

 TKIP: Temporal Key Integrity Protocol.
-TKIP is not supported in 802.11 mode, 802.11ac mode or 802.11n/ac mixed mode.
-If TKIP is applied in 802.11n, 802.11 ac or 802.11n/ac mixed mode, the device may no be able to access the root wireless network.
-If TKIP is applied in 11b g/n mode (2.4GHz) or 11a/n mode(5GHz), the device may work at a low transmission rate.
+TKIP is not supported in 802.11n mode, 802.11ac mode or 802.11n/ac mixed mode.
+If TKIP is applied in 802.11n, 802.11 ac or 802.11n/ac mixed mode, the device may not be able to access the root wireless network.
+If TKIP is applied in 11b/g/n mode (2.4GHz) or 11a/n mode(5GHz), the device may work at a low transmission rate.

 AES: Advanced Encryption Standard.
 It is securer than TKIP.

+PSK Password

-PSK Password Specify the PSK password used in the connection with the clients.
+Specify the PSK password used in the connection with the clients.

 Group Key Update Period Specify an update period of the encryption key.
 The update period instructs how often the device should change the encryption key.
-It means that the encryption key does not change at anytime.
+0 means that the encryption key does not change at anytime.